-developments concerning our clinical studies and trials and our pre-clinical studies;

-- status of regulatory requirements for approval of our drug candidates; - adverse publicity regarding the pricing our drug products; - announcements of product development successes and failures by us or our competitors; - new products introduced or announced by us or our competitors; - adverse changes in the abilities of our third-party manufacturers to provide drug or product in a timely manner or to meet FDA requirements; - challenges to our intellectual property which could affect our products, such as the currently pending litigation involving Paragraph IV challenges to FIRDAPSE[®]; - changes in reimbursement levels; - changes in financial estimates by securities analysts; - actual or unanticipated variations in operating results; - changes in laws regarding FDA approval; - expiration or termination of licenses (particularly our License Agreement for FIRDAPSE®), research contracts, or other collaboration agreements; - conditions or trends in the regulatory climate and the biotechnology and pharmaceutical industries; - intellectual property, product liability or other litigation against us; - changes in the market valuations of similar companies; - changes in pharmaceutical company regulations or reimbursements for pharmaceutical products as a result of healthcare reform or other legislation; - changes in economic conditions; and - sales of shares of our common stock, particularly sales by our officers, directors and significant stockholders, or the perception that such sales may occur.
+- · developments concerning our clinical studies and trials and our pre-clinical studies; - status of regulatory requirements for approval of our drug candidates; - adverse publicity regarding the pricing our drug products; - announcements of product development successes and failures by us or our competitors; - new products introduced or announced by us or our competitors; - adverse changes in the abilities of our third-party manufacturers to provide drug or product in a timely manner or to meet FDA requirements; - challenges to our intellectual property which could affect our products, such as the currently pending litigation involving Paragraph IV challenges to FIRDAPSE® and FYCOMPA®; - changes in reimbursement levels; - changes in financial estimates by securities analysts; - actual or unanticipated variations in operating results; - changes in laws regarding FDA approval; - expiration or termination of licenses (particularly our FIRDAPSE[®] License Agreement), research contracts, or other collaboration agreements; - conditions or trends in the regulatory climate and the biotechnology and pharmaceutical industries; - intellectual property, product liability or other litigation against us; - changes in the market valuations of similar companies; - changes in pharmaceutical company regulations or reimbursements for pharmaceutical products as a result of healthcare reform or other legislation; - changes in economic conditions; and - sales of shares of our common stock, particularly sales by our officers, directors and significant stockholders, or the perception that such sales may occur.

 In addition, equity markets in general, and the market for emerging pharmaceutical and life sciences companies in particular, have experienced substantial price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of companies traded in those markets.
 Further, changes in economic conditions in the United States, Europe, or globally could impact our ability to grow profitably.
 Adverse economic changes are outside our control and may result in material adverse impacts on our business or financial results.
-These broad market and industry factors may materially affect the market price of a company's securities, securities, class-action litigation has often been instituted against that company.
+These broad market and industry factors may materially affect the market price of our shares, regardless of our own development and operating performance.
+In the past, following periods of volatility in the market price of a company's securities, securities class-action litigation has often been instituted against that company.
 Any such litigation that we become involved in could cause us to incur substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, financial condition, and results of operations.